-LAME-ASS PRODUCT MANAGEMENT EXCUSE #3: “I have no market data.
+LAME PRODUCT MANAGEMENT EXCUSE #3: “I have no market data.
 I don’t know the market size (or market share, competitor share, market growth, competitor features, or other relevant facts about the market) because there is no budget for market research.”

-When tripe like this is trotted out as a justification for not knowing basic market facts, well, The Cranky Product Manager’s Official Excuse-to-English Translator yields: “I don’t know how to use the Google.
+When excuses like this are trotted out as a justification for not knowing basic market facts, well, The Cranky Product Manager’s Official Excuse-to-English Translator yields: “I don’t know how to use the Google.
 I’m not resourceful.
 I don’t know how to use SurveyMonkey or LinkedIn or email.
 I am uncomfortable with ambiguity.
 I have no idea how to make estimates (even though my two-year old learned how to do it from last week’s Sesame Street).
 I’m lazy.
 I expect someone else to do my job for me.
 I have no business judgment.
 I have no tolerance for risk.
 I don’t know how to dial the phone.
 I don’t care enough to put in the effort.
 I am, and always will be, merely a requirements monkey.”

 Freshly-minted MBAs are also prone to trotted out this line of bull.
 Yes, we know your B-school professor told you that one-on-one interviews are no substitute for focus groups.
 And that focus groups are no substitute for surveys.
 And that if you’re going to do a survey, you better do it right with a sample size of at least n-hundred, a sample group that is exactly demographically representative of your target, and perfectly designed questions that have been psychographically proven to be 100% free of any trace of bias.
 And this is why the Cranky PM loves hiring spankin’ new MBAs so much (for all you native Californians, we call this statement SARCASM).